JimmyKuangg/Pantry_Chef/README.md

 ```

 This helper method in our recipe create component allowed us to translate the data back into a shape that our backend accepted after through its validations.

+# Future ToDo's

++ Implemenet a Favorite system
++ Add a way for users to leave reviews